tjwaters33/NittanyAuction/README.md

 This file handles the backend logic for the database application.
 Handles login functionality and logic in valid_name(), ensuring that entered password is hashed before checked with the database.
 Handles HTML forms and user inputs, navigating the users to the correct pages.
-Establlishes connection between Flask and SQLite3 database.
+Establishes connection between Flask and SQLite3 database.

 HTML Files:
 Found in the Templates folder: